All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Warning Signs to Avoid

-Be cautious of providers that: prescribe without a video or phone consultation (a questionnaire alone is not adequate for a controlled substance), guarantee approval before evaluating your medical history, offer unusually low prices that seem too good to be true, don't require follow-up visits, or can't clearly explain their prescribers' qualifications.
+Be cautious of providers that: prescribe without a video or phone consultation (a questionnaire alone isn't adequate for a controlled substance), guarantee approval before evaluating your medical history, offer unusually low prices that seem too good to be true, don't require follow-up visits, or can't clearly explain their prescribers' qualifications.
 Legitimate providers employ licensed physicians or nurse practitioners who follow evidence-based prescribing guidelines.

 Verifying Provider Legitimacy